cinc2023/cinc2023.github.io/pages/venue.md

 The [Georgia Tech Global Learning Center](https://pe.gatech.edu/global-learning-center) is located on the edge of Georgia Tech's campus in Midtown Atlanta.
 It is walking distance from multiple [hotels](#hotel), [restaurants](/tourism/#restaurants), and [public transportation](#airport).
 The venue's address is [800 Spring St NW, Atlanta, GA 30308, USA](https://goo.gl/maps/EKDDmHXzStFazENh9){: target="_blank"}.

-### <a name="airport"></a>Airport: Hartsfield-Jackson Atlanta International Airport

-Atlanta's Hartsfield-Jackson Atlanta International Airport is the busiest airport in the world with over 2,500 daily flights to over 50 countries.
+### <a name="airport"></a>Arrival at Global Learning Center

-Attendees can reach the conference venue and hotels in Midtown Atlanta by rail public transit.
+Attendees easily can reach the conference venue and hotels in Midtown Atlanta by rail public transit from [Hartsfield-Jackson Atlanta International Airport](../travel/#airport).
 The [MARTA](https://www.itsmarta.com) [Red](https://www.itsmarta.com/Red-Line.aspx) and [Gold](https://www.itsmarta.com/Gold-Line.aspx) train lines travel frequently between the **Airport Station** and **Midtown Station** throughout the day (and night).
 Each trip takes approximately 30 minutes and costs $2.50.
 Please see [here](https://www.itsmarta.com/fare-programs.aspx){: target="_blank"} for MARTA ticket information.

 Attendees can also take Uber, Lyft, taxi, or other private services, which typically take 20-40 minutes.

 ## <a name="hotel"></a>Accommodations

 There are several hotels within walking distance of the conference venue in Midtown Atlanta.
 The Georgia Tech Hotel and Conference Center shares a building with the conference venue, and several other hotels are only minutes away.
 Please see the below options and approximate prices and walking distances.
-Cancellation policy is provided to help with comparisons, but please contact the hotels directly to confirm.
+Cancellation policy is provided to help with comparisons, but please directly contact the hotels to confirm.

 [Georgia Tech Hotel and Conference Center](https://www.gatechhotel.com/){: .btn .btn--info .btn--primary}{: target="_blank"}
 - Walking distance: 1 minute (indoor passage to the venue)